Chevrolet small-block engine (first- and second-generation)

-The Chevrolet small-block engine is a series of gasoline-powered, V-8 automobile engines, produced by the Chevrolet division of General Motors between 1954 and 2003, using the same basic engine block.
-Referred to as a "small-block" for its size relative to the physically much larger Chevrolet big-block engines, the small block family spanned from 262 cuin to 400 cuin in displacement.
+The Chevrolet small-block engine is a series of gasoline-powered V8 automobile engines, produced by the Chevrolet division of General Motors in two overlapping generations between 1954 and 2003, using the same basic engine block.
+Referred to as a "small-block" for its size relative to the physically much larger Chevrolet big-block engines, the small-block family spanned from 262 cuin to 400 cuin in displacement.
 Engineer Ed Cole is credited with leading the design for this engine.
 The engine block and cylinder heads were cast at Saginaw Metal Casting Operations in Saginaw, Michigan.

-Generation I and Generation II LT engines are distinct from subsequent LS-based small-block engines.
-The Generation II engine is largely an improved version of the Generation I, having many interchangeable parts and dimensions.
-Later generation engines have only the rod bearings, transmission-to-block bolt pattern and bore spacing in common with the Generation I and II engines.
+The Generation II small-block engine, introduced in 1992 as the LT1 and produced through 1997, is largely an improved version of the Generation I, having many interchangeable parts and dimensions.
+Later generation GM engines, which began with the Generation III LS1 in 1997, have only the rod bearings, transmission-to-block bolt pattern and bore spacing in common with the Generation I Chevrolet and Generation II GM engines.

 Production of the original small-block began in late 1954 for the 1955 model year, with a displacement of 265 CID, growing over time to 400 CID by 1970.
 Among the intermediate displacements were the 283 CID, 327 CID, and numerous 350 CID versions.
 Introduced as a performance engine in 1967, the 350 went on to be employed in both high- and low-output variants across the entire Chevrolet product line.

 Although all of Chevrolet's siblings of the period (Buick, Cadillac, Oldsmobile, Pontiac, and Holden) designed their own V8s, it was the Chevrolet 305 and 350 cuin small-block that became the GM corporate standard.
 Over the years, every GM division in America, except Saturn and Geo, used it and its descendants in their vehicles.
+Chevrolet also produced a big-block V8 starting in 1958 and still in production as of 2024.

-Finally superseded by the Generation III LS in 1997 and discontinued in 2003, the engine is still made by a GM subsidiary in Springfield, MO as a crate engine for replacement and hot rodding purposes.
-In all, over 100,000,000 small-blocks have been built in carbureted and fuel injected forms since 1955 as of November 29, 2011.
+Finally superseded by the GM Generation III LS in 1997 and discontinued in 2003, the engine is still made by a General Motors subsidiary in Springfield, Missouri, as a crate engine for replacement and hot rodding purposes.
+In all, over 100,000,000 small-blocks had been built in carbureted and fuel injected forms between 1955 and November 29, 2011.
 The small-block family line was honored as one of the 10 Best Engines of the 20th Century by automotive magazine Ward's AutoWorld.